 The whole world is slowing down!

-Made fresh homemade fresh pasta (Fettucine) from scratch with loads of veggies in bechamel sauce.
+Made some fresh homemade fresh pasta (Fettuccine) from scratch with loads of veggies in bechamel sauce.

-For the Pasta Dough: (for a family of 3)
+For Plain Pasta Dough: (for a family of 3)

 - 1 Egg

 - 100g flour (Add more if needed)